stephencweiss/stephencharlesweiss.com/content/blog/2019-08-18/psql-alter-table-add-column.md

 1. Add the column, update our records, and then _add_ the constraint
 2. Add the column with the constraint and a default, update the records to replace all of the defaults

-Personally - I prefer the former approach because it will be more clear whether the updates were sufficient, since Postgres will reject the constraint if they weren’t.
+Personally - I prefer the former approach because it will be more clear whether the updates were sufficient, since Postgres will reject the constraint if they weren't.

 For example:
 ```sql
 ALTER TABLE customers
 ADD COLUMN customer_name VARCHAR NOT NULL
 ```
-If we do _just_ this, we’ll get the error discussed above:
+If we do _just_ this, we'll get the error discussed above:
 ```sql
 ERROR:column “contact_name” contains null values
 ```